bj0rge/parkndrive/README.md

 ```

 You will also have to execute both files in `/sql` in order to create your database and populate it.
+You must create a database parkndrive if you don't already have it :
+CREATE DATABASE parkndrive;
+USE parkndrive;

 ## Launch the project